 Barbiturate Withdrawal Timeline

-If the person can make it through the first month without any severe problems, such as relapse, or experimenting with other substances, they are physically better than they were a few weeks ago.
+If you make it through the first month without any severe problems, such as relapse, or experimenting with other substances, your body is on the road to healing.
 However, there are still psychological milestones to be achieved.

-What Are the Barbiturate Withdrawal Treatment Steps?
+What are the Barbiturate Withdrawal Treatment Steps?

-Quitting cold turkey, without medical supervision, can result in dire consequences.
+Quitting cold turkey without medical supervision can result in dire consequences.
 However, there are solutions to quitting without the life-threatening effects in the short-term and long-term.